Bugatsec/Prompt-Engineering-Holy-Grail/README.md

 > - **Snapshot date:** February 28, 2026
 > - **Recovered by:** *Ranveer Kohli ([@Bugatsec](https://github.com/Bugatsec))*
 >
 > All credit for the content, curation, and effort belongs entirely to the original author.
-If the original author or repo reappears and they wish this copy to be taken down, please open an issue and it will be removed immediately.
+If the original author returns and requests changes, this repository will be reviewed and handled accordingly.
 >
 > ---